A Fictional Autobiography by Todd Perry

 “No, Ms. Journalbot, calling me a liar is a power play, and you’re making me sweat.
 Why?” said Pierre, while lowing his voice.

 “I meant that nobody ever knows if any person is hiding something or not, but if we were in love, then I would believe you’re being authentic with me, and I’m not sure if we’re in love.
 I’m feeling emotional,” I deadpanned.

-I also liked to be tied up and spanked before and after rough sex, on repeat, and Pierre was happy to help with that.
+I also liked to be tied up and spanked before and after rough sex, on repeat, while listening to romantic 80s and early 90s music ironically, of course, and Pierre was happy to help with that.

 He went easy on me, while narrating a twisted story about awful things he was supposedly doing to me, as if I was naive about how dangerous men like him could be, and so I gave him nasty feedback.

 I wanted him to spank me harder, because I was losing control of my emotions, but he blocked with, “Only on the yacht, Suzy.”

 “Where’s your yacht now?”
 I asked, and then Pierre untied me and spun a new narrative about how he wanted me to help him gather data about, “an oil pipeline.”